joshuajrrc/GenesisX30MN/README.md

 You should see a line that says masternode succesfully started.

-Congrats you now started 1 masternode! :D
+Congratulations you now started 1 masternode!

 ## Adding Additional Masternodes